-Figure 2: Public law applications: number of children involved, number of application events and number of cases started, January to March 2011 to October to December 2015 an earlier time period, and an application for one type can result in an order or orders of a different type being made.
+There were 10,045 children involved in public law orders made in January to March 2016.
+The number of orders made is generally higher than the number of applications made, as some orders relate to applications made in an earlier time period, and an application for one type can result in an order or orders of a different type being made.